 Information about this year’s trees:

-All the trees are two years old and approximately 30-50cm high.
+Your new trees are two years old and approximately 30-50cm high - please note – Juniper are 10-20cm high).
 Treat them gently, as rough handling or being dropped can shock the roots, and it will take the trees longer to get established.

 When you get your trees home, store them somewhere cool, outside.
 Do not let the roots dry out, so keep them covered.
 They should be planted within a couple of weeks of receiving them.
 If you need to store them for longer then give them a temporary home in a pot and remember to transplant them during the dormant season (Dec to March).